Alicante–Elche Miguel Hernández Airport: Former terminals

 By 1970, the airport was handling close to 1 million passengers, which prompted the construction of a new passenger terminal, the first phase opening in 1972 for international flights and the second phase opening in 1975 for domestic flights.
 In 1978, passenger numbers exceeded 2 million.
 In 1980, the runway was extended to 3 km.

 During the 1990s, the terminals were modernised and expanded in order to accommodate the airport's rising passenger numbers.
 A new control tower and office building, together with operation and business centres, were constructed and five air bridges were installed to facilitate boarding.
 Car parking capacity was increased, the aircraft apron was expanded and a new runway exit was also constructed.

 While construction on Terminal NAT was underway, Aena approved plans for an extension to the existing terminal, which would act as an auxiliary until the new terminal was complete.
 The adjacent extension opened in January 2007 and was named Terminal 2 (T2) and the existing terminal was renamed Terminal 1 (T1).

 Terminals 1 and 2 have remained closed, yet structurally intact, since 2011.
-There has since been speculation that they may reopen in the future.
+There was speculation that they may reopen in the future. however it was confirmed that both terminals would be demolished as part of the further expansion to the airport's current terminal, with demoltion commecning sometime between 2027 and 2031.

 Terminal 1 (T1) had 39 check-in desks, 11 departure gates (5 with airbridges) and 9 baggage claim carousels, while terminal 2 (T2) had 14 check-in desks, 6 gates (none with airbridges), and 2 baggage claim carousels.